taylorjg/AsyncWebApi/README.md

 Finally, it returns the number of bytes in the response of the second async operation.

 The idea is to observe web server threads handling multiple overlapped requests.
-To help see this,I have added some logging.
+To help see this, I have added some logging.
 I use a middleware class to increment a RequestId for each request received.
-This is made available to the Serilog LogContext.
-The Serilog logging also includes the thread id.
+This is made available to the Serilog LogContext (3rd column).
+The Serilog logging also includes the thread id (2nd column).

 ![Console](Screenshots/console.png)